LorenzEh/LorenzEh/README.md

 <h1>Hi, I'm Lorenz!</h1>
-<p class="normal-text">I'm interested in data science and quantitative social sciences. </p>
+<p class="normal-text">I'm interested in data science and quantitative social sciences.
+This site is still in construction as I'm uploading and modifying my projects to make them fit on GitHub.
+Cheers! </p>
 <h2>Data Science Projects:</h2>